 Two convoys reached Eastern Ghouta in early March, bringing much needed wheat flour for 27, 500 people, nutritional products to treat malnourished children as well as food and supplies more generally.
 Commercial activity into this area stopped in mid-Feb after shelling destroyed warehouses owned by the only trader permitted to supply Eastern Ghouta with food.
 Since then, humanitarian assistance has been only source of food.

-Yemen continues to be the world’s largest hunger crisis.
+Three years of conflict in Yemen has resulted in the world’s largest hunger crisis.
 Rising food prices have caused food to become unaffordable for many and are significantly impacting the food security and nutrition of its population.
 Here are the key figures:

 Kasai, Democratic Republic of Congo